photoprism/photoprism-docs/docs/getting-started/nas/portainer/index.md

 !!! tldr ""
     If *read-only mode* is enabled, all features that require write permission to the *originals* folder are disabled, e.g. [WebDAV](../../../user-guide/sync/webdav.md), uploading and deleting files.
-Set `PHOTOPRISM_READONLY` to `"true"` in `docker-compose.yml` for this.
-In addition, you can [mount volumes with the `:ro` flag](https://docs.docker.com/compose/compose-file/compose-file-v3/#short-syntax-3) so that writes are also blocked by Docker.

 ##### /photoprism/storage #####

 The *storage* folder is used to save SQLite, config, cache, thumbnail and sidecar files:

-- a *storage* folder mount (with write access) must always be configured in your `docker-compose.yml` file so that you do not lose these files after a restart or upgrade
+- a *storage* folder mount (with write access) must always be specified so that you do not lose these files after a restart or upgrade
 - never configure the *storage* folder to be inside the *originals* folder unless the name starts with a `.` to indicate that it is hidden
 - we recommend placing the *storage* folder on a [local SSD drive](../../troubleshooting/performance.md#storage) for best performance
 - mounting [symbolic links](https://en.wikipedia.org/wiki/Symbolic_link) or using them inside the *storage* folder is currently not supported